gerritdaniels/ctrl/readme.md

 data that is consumed by fromBinary doesn't match the length that is passed in, an exception is thrown.

 The toXml function takes a const reference to the object and opionally a boolean indicating that pretty printing should be used.
-The fromXml function takes the a const string reference as argument and again returns an on heap allocated object.
+The fromXml function takes a const string reference as argument and again returns an on heap allocated object.

 You can also use composition.